Astounding Duesenberg that won at Villa d'Este

 Images: Courtesy Automobiles Classiques, Bill Lyons, Steve Brauer & Gautam Sen

-The ultimate star of the Incredible India class at this year’s Concorso d’Eleganza Villa d’Este could very well be this astounding Duesenberg.
+The ultimate star of the Incredible India class at last year’s Concorso d’Eleganza Villa d’Este was this astounding Duesenberg.

 Duesenberg_Incredible India_Concorso d’Eleganza Villa d’Este _01